SAP-samples/teched2025-CA162/exercises/ex4/README.md

 ## Step 4.4.: Configure the Bar Chart
 We want to see every failed logon, and for each failed logon there is a timestamp event.
 Hence, we're using the timestamp to count our failed logons.
 For this, we create a new calculation and choose **Aggregation**:

 - Aggregate our defined **unique values** (timestamps).
 This gives us all failed logons.
 However, we want to filter by type of event, so we select the event message and apply conditions based on **Event Message Text**.
-- Aggregate our defined **unique values** (timestamps).
-This gives us all failed logons.
-However, we want to filter by type of event, so we select the event message and apply conditions based on **Event Message Text**.
 ![Alt text](images/create_aggregation.png)
 - Use **Select by Member** to view available members.